Probabilistic models, compressible interactions, and neural coding: Compressibility of neural interactions

-Estimates of mutual information come with errors, and so statements about the number of states needed to capture a given fraction of the information also have uncertainty.
-For each choice of $\sigma_0$ and $\{\sigma_{\rm j}\}$ out of the network, estimates of $FI$ are accompanied by an error $\Delta_{FI}(\sigma_0, \{\sigma_{\rm j}\})$, and as a global measure $\Delta_{FI}$ we take the median of these errors.
-If we choose a fixed number of states $M$ for the compression, then across all choices of $\sigma_0$ and $\{\sigma_{\rm j}\}$ we will find a fraction $D_{FI}$ for which the estimate of $FI$ is larger than $1 - \Delta_{FI}$, i.e. the information captured is within errors of the information available.

-We can do this analysis not just for interactions between a single cell $\sigma_{0}$ and its $K$ most informative partners, $S_1 =\{ \sigma_{1},\ldots , \sigma_{8} \}$, but also for interactions with successively less informative groups $S_l =\{ \sigma_{k(l-1)+1}, \ldots, \sigma_{k(l-1)+k} \}$, and the results are the same.
-Figure \ref{F5_CG}a (blue) shows the fraction of cells and groups for which which we can capture the available information within errors with $M$ states, and this fraction is computed across the first eight groups of eight neurons each, for all $N=160$ choices of $\sigma_0$.
+Estimates of mutual information come with errors, and so statements about the number of states needed to capture a given fraction of the information also have uncertainty (Appendix A).
+For each choice of $\sigma_0$ and $\{\sigma_{\textrm j}\}$ out of the network, estimates of $FI$ are accompanied by an error $\Delta_{FI}(\sigma_0, \{\sigma_{\textrm j}\})$, and as a global measure $\Delta_{FI}$ we take the median of these errors.
+If we choose a fixed number of states $M$ for the compression, then across all choices of $\sigma_0$ and $\{\sigma_{\textrm j}\}$ we will find a fraction $D_{FI}$ for which the estimate of $FI$ is larger than $1 - \Delta_{FI}$, i.e. the information captured is within errors of the information available.
+Figure \ref{F5_CG}a show the dependence of $D_{FI}$ on the number of states $M$, and we see that in $90\%$ of all the relevant groups we achieve essentially perfect compression with $M^*\sim 11$ states.
+We can do this analysis not just for interactions between a single cell $\sigma_{0}$ and its $K$ most informative partners, $S_1 =\{ \sigma_{1},\ldots , \sigma_{8} \}$, but also for interactions with successively less informative groups $S_l =\{ \sigma_{k(l-1)+1}, \ldots, \sigma_{k(l-1)+k} \}$, and the result are the same up to $l = 8$.
 Note that with $l=8$ we are covering $0.4N$ of the cells in the entire population, and that $I(\sigma_0 ; S_l)$ is within error bars of zero for $l > 8$.
-We conclude that in $90\%$ of all the relevant groups we achieve essentially perfect compression with $M^*\sim 11$ states.